Nuitka/Nuitka-website/posts/nuitka-progress-winter-2015.rst

 happen although surely possible.

-Digging into Python3.5 coroutines and their semantics was hard enough, and the structual changes needed to integrate them properly with not too much special casing, but rather removing existing special cases (generator functions) was just too much work to ever happen while also doing other stuff.
+Digging into Python3.5 coroutines and their semantics was hard enough, and the structural changes needed to integrate them properly with not too much special casing, but rather removing existing special cases (generator functions) was just too much work to ever happen while also doing other stuff.